KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/installing-komodo-dex.md

 We are currently testing 32-bit operating system functionality.
 As 32-bit machines can often be comparatively older hardware, we cannot guarantee that MarketMaker 2.0 will run successfully by default.

-We invite users of 32-bit operating systems to test the software and [report any errors to our team](https://support.komodoplatform.com/support/tickets/new).
+We invite users of 32-bit operating systems to test the software and [report any errors to our team at #dev-tradebots channel in Komodo Discord](https://komodoplatform.com/discord).

 ### Installing Dependencies